mdxtoc/qtpi/docs/QKD_results.md

         user	3m10.751s
         sys	0m2.068s

-  * With cautious Alice and a long message, no restarts and Eve hides perfectly.
-Her histogram is a bit wider than Alice's, but it's within normal limits because she is exactly playing Bob.
+  * With mad Alice and a shorter message Eve is still under cover.
+No more Bob restarts from her than Eve restarts from Alice.
+This time her histogram's a tiny bit narrower, but all within normal variation.

         length of message?
 100
         length of a hash key?
+0
+        minimum number of checkbits?
 0
         number of sigmas?
 0
         number of trials?
 1000